Gamify-IT/docs/dev-manuals/test-plans/keycloak/u-keycloak-06-user-roles-consideration-lecturer-interface-access.md

-# Keycloak: user-roles-consideration (`u.keycloak-099`)
+# Keycloak: user roles consideration lecturer interface access (`u.keycloak-06`)

-Version: V1.0, 23.09.2022 \
+Version: V1.0, 25.09.2022 \
 Author: Leon Layer

 ## Description

-All courses are listed in the course overview view.
+A user with a lecturer role, is logged in.
+His role causes the lecturer interface to be displayed on the start page.

 ## Precondition

-At least one course is created.
+A user with a lecturer role is logged in.

 ## Postcondition

-All available courses are shown on the view.
+The lecturer interface is displayed to the user.

 ## Typical procedure

 1. Open the start-page (http://localhost/start)
-2. Choose Logout{username}
+2. Choose lecture interface

 ## Alternative procedures

 ## Criticality

-High
+Medium

 ## Linkages